A martingale approach to noncommutative stochastic calculus: Introduction

 in vector-valued stochastic differential notation.

-From the preceding discussion emerges the following list of tasks for someone interested in developing a general theory of noncommutative stochastic calculus. \begin{enumerate}[leftmargin=2\parindent] \itemsep0em \item Define a noncommutative analogue of a semimartingale. \item For a ``noncommutative semimartingale'' $X$, construct a stochastic integral $\into H(t)[dX(t)]$ for sufficiently many ``adapted linear-map-valued processes $H$.'' \item For a pair $(X,Y)$ of ``noncommutative semimartingales,'' construct a quadratic covariation integral $\into \Lambda(t)[dX(t), dY(t)]$ for sufficiently many ``adapted bilinear-map-valued processes $\Lambda$,'' preferably in such a way that Eq. \eqref{eq.clII} has a noncommutative analogue. \item Define a space of $C^2$ maps $F$ appropriate for a noncommutative analogue of Eq. \eqref{eq.clIF}. \end{enumerate} Unsurprisingly, this list essentially forms an outline for the paper, which we summarize in the next section.
+From the preceding discussion emerges the following list of tasks for someone interested in developing a general theory of noncommutative stochastic calculus. \begin{enumerate}[leftmargin=2\parindent] \itemsep0em \item Define a noncommutative analog of a semimartingale. \item For each ``noncommutative semimartingale'' $X$ and sufficiently many ``adapted, linear map--valued processes'' $H$, construct a stochastic integral $\into H(t)[\d X(t)]$. \item For each pair $(X,Y)$ of ``noncommutative semimartingales'' and sufficiently many ``adapted, bilinear map--valued processes $\Lambda$,'' construct a quadratic covariation integral $\into \Lambda(t)[\d X(t), \d Y(t)]$, preferably in a way that \eqref{eq.clII} has a noncommutative analog. \item Define a space of $C^2$ maps $F$ appropriate for a noncommutative analog of \eqref{eq.clIF}. \end{enumerate} Unsurprisingly, this list essentially forms an outline of the paper, which we summarize in the next section.

-\subsection{Summary of Main Results}
+\subsection{Summary of main results}